CAMPBELL'S MONA MONKEY

-Campbell’s mona monkeys are diurnal and arboreal, spending nearly their whole lives in the trees.
+Campbell’s mona monkeys are diurnal (active during daylight hours) and arboreal (tree-dwelling), spending nearly their whole lives in the trees.
 There is little information available about their behavior beyond that; however, details can be inferred from related species.
 They are likely very active, moving swiftly and agilely throughout the trees.
 They leap between trees by running down the length of a branch and jumping onto another, landing on all fours.

 Campbell’s mona monkeys have a vocalization that means the equivalent of a human’s “Timber!” when a tree falls.
 It’s been described as sounding like “boom boom krak-oo krak-oo.”

 Campbell’s mona monkey groups are typically composed of one male and multiple females, although all-male bachelor groups and multi-male and multi-female groups have also been observed.
 An average group has about 10 individuals.
 Their home range size was estimated for two groups at 128 and 166 acres (52 and 67 ha).
 The females within the group tend to be very socially close, with the male interacting less often with other members of the group.
 Instead, his role tends to center on defense of the group and leading travel.

 Campbell’s mona monkeys, while relying on a wide variety of communication types, are well known for their highly developed vocalization skills.
 Females, which make up the majority of adults in a group, communicate with each other extensively, both physically and vocally.
 They have a much wider array of vocalizations than males, including call types to indicate distress, threats, and contact with another group.
 Males vocalize much less often, and usually only to maintain spacing within the group and to warn of predators.